nacekoprivec/anomaly-detection/README.md

    * timestamp: Contains a timestamp of the data in datastream in datetime format.
    * test_value: Contains an array (a feature vector) of values.

 2. **File consumer:** Data is read from a csv or JSON file.
 The csv can have a "timestamp" column.
 All other columns are considered values for detecting anomalies.
-The JSON file must be of shape `{"data": [{"timestamp": ..., "value1": ..., "value2": ..., ...}]}`.
+The JSON file must be of shape `{"data": [{"timestamp": ..., test_value": [value1, value2, ...]}, ...]}`.
 All timestamp values must be strings in datetime format.
 The configuration file must specify the following parameters:
    * file_name: The name of the file with the data, located in data/consumer/ directory. (example: "sin.csv")

+3. **File kafka consumer:** Used when first part of the datastream is written in a file and then continues as kafka stream.
+Also it can be used for model-less aproaches as a way of "learnig" from train data, so that the anomaly detection would work better on the actual kafka input stream. <br>
+The csv input file can have a "timestamp" column.
+All other columns are considered values for detecting anomalies.
+The JSON input file must be of shape `{"data": [{"timestamp": ..., test_value": [value1, value2, ...]}, ...]}`.
+All timestamp values must be strings in datetime format.
+The configuration file must specify the following parameters:
+   * file_name: The name of the file with the data, located in data/consumer/ directory. (example: "sin.csv")
+   * bootstrap_servers: Kafka server. (example: ["localhost:9092"])
+   * auto_offset_reset: TODO (example: "latest")
+   * enable_auto_commit": TODO (example: "True")
+   * group_id: TODO (example "my-group")
+   * value_deserializer": TODO (example "lambda x: loads(x.decode('utf-8'))")
+   * topics: A list of topics streaming the data. (example ["anomaly_detection"])

 ### Output
 Output component differs in where the data is outputted to. more than one output conmonent can be specified.
 It recieves three arguments from the anomaly detection component: value (the last value of the stream), timestamp and status (wether data is anomalous).
 1. **Terminal output:** Timestamp, value and status are outputed to the terminal.
 It does not require any parameters in the configuration file.

 2. **Kafka output:** Value is outputed to separate kafka topic.
+The outputted object is of form: `{"algorithm": [algorithm used], "value": [value of stream in question], "status": [gives information of anomalouesness], "status_code": [gives information of anomalouesness], "timestep": [timestep of the value in stream]}`.
+Status codes are defined in a following way: OK: 1, warning: 0, error: -1, undefined: 2.
 It requires the following argments in the config file:
     * output_topic: Name of the topic where the data will be stored (example: "anomaly_detection_EMA")
-    * output_metric: Name of the stored metric.
-The data will be stored in the output topic under this key. (example: "EMA")\
-    Example of use: config4.json in config folder.

-3. **File output:** Data is outputed to a csv, JSON or txt file.
+3. **File output:** Data is outputed to a JSON csv or txt file.
+The JSON file contains a single field "data" whose value is an array of objects of shape: `{"algorithm": [algorithm used], "value": [value of stream in question], "status": [gives information of anomalouesness], "status_code": [gives information of anomalouesness], "timestep": [timestep of the value in stream]}`.
+The output in the txt file is the same as terminal output.
+Status codes are defined in a following way: OK: 1, warning: 0, error: -1, undefined: 2.
 It requires the following arguments in the config file:
    * file_name: The name of the file for output located in the log/ directory. (example: "output.csv")
    * mode: Wether we want to overwrite the file or just append data to it. (example: "a")